 gvsolver

-gvsolver is a real-time solver for No-Limit Hold'em.
-It runs on commodity hardware, returns solutions in under five seconds, and produces strategies with sub-1% exploitability against carefully chosen abstractions.
+gvsolver is a superhuman poker AI for No-Limit Hold'em.
+It runs on commodity hardware, returns solutions in under five seconds, and produces strategies with sub-1% exploitability against expert abstractions.

 Stack